-Acknowledging that Richmond comprises many smaller, unique neighbourhoods, each with distinct socioeconomic, cultural, language and health care needs, the Richmond Division’s Neighborhood Networks strategy created geographical clusters of GP offices.
-By supporting the independence and potential interdependence of neighbouring GPs, the Division began to trial a more systematic approach to coordinated multidisciplinary care, patient attachment, physician recruitment, peer support and practice coverage.
-Many efforts leveraged the work undertaken in the other strategies.
-The Division has developed or fortified many partner relationships in order to undertake this work.
+Acknowledging that Richmond comprises many smaller, unique neighbourhoods, each with distinct socioeconomic, cultural, language and health care needs, the division's Neighborhood Networks strategy introduced a systematic approach to coordinated multidisciplinary care, patient attachment, physician recruitment, peer support, and practice coverage.
+Many of these efforts leveraged work undertaken in other strategies, and the Division developed and fortified many partner relationships in order to undertake this work.

 The Division wrote a series of papers that highlight our processes and learnings related to the Neighbourhood Network implementation period.
 Papers for download are on the following topics: